 Actual Disasters

-This can include natural disasters like hurricanes, floods, fires, etc., or accidents sprung from human error such as chemical spills, pollution, or blackouts.
-Here preparation, contingency, and continuity are vital as they could very well cost you your life or your business’ future (or both) if you don’t have these plans in place.
-Above and beyond your own staff and your business, if your business is resilient and can manage a respectable level of serviceability throughout natural disasters, it could help countless others.
-Think of something as simple as a food truck; once a disaster warning is issued and you manage to evade the initial onslaught, you could help to feed people that have lost everything.
+This can include natural disasters like hurricanes, floods, fires, etc., or accidents from human error such as chemical spills, pollution, or blackouts.
+Here, preparation, contingency, and continuity are vital as they could cost you your life or your business’s future (or both) if you don’t have these plans in place.
+Above and beyond your staff and business, if your business is resilient and can manage a respectable level of serviceability throughout natural disasters, it could help countless others.
+Think of something as simple as a food truck; once a disaster warning is issued and you evade the initial onslaught, you could help feed people who have lost everything.
 Preparedness is how you protect your business and its assets, and here’s how to go about it.
 Assess potential threats.

-• Where possible, these kinds of assessments should ideally take place before you decide on a building and an area.
+• Where possible, these kinds of assessments should ideally occur before deciding on a building and an area.

 • What kind of natural disasters are common in the area?